Dualities and loops on squashed $S^3$: Testing dualities

 \subsection{Dualities and the enhanced supersymmetry}

 In the previous section we showed that the squashing dependence drops out of $\frac{2}{3}$-BPS loop operator expectation values.
 Similarly it was noted in~\cite{Minahan:2021pfv} that once six supercharges are preserved on the squashed sphere the localized partition function becomes independent of $b$ assuming the correct $b$ dependence for the mass and the FI parameters.
-Here we spin this around and use these relations between squashed and round sphere partition functions to lift equalities of mirror dual partition functions to the $\NN=4$ squashed sphere.
+Here we spin this around and use these relations between squashed and round sphere partition functions to lift equalities of mirror dual partition functions to the squashed sphere with six supercharges.

 Mirror dualities of D3-D5-NS5 Hanany-Witten brane systems on the round sphere match the partition functions\cite{Kapustin:2010xq}, where $\vec\eta$ designates the FI parameters and $\vec{m}$ the hypermultiplet masses in the ``electric" theory.
 FI parameters and hypermultiplet masses get swapped under the duality.
-Combining this with our result on squashing independence, we find: Thus, even on the $\NN=4$ squashed sphere the FI parameters and masses get swapped with no additional factors of the squashing parameter.
+Combining this with our result on squashing independence, we find: Thus, even on the squashed sphere with six supercharges, when matching the partition functions the FI parameters and masses get swapped with no additional factors of the squashing parameter.
 Note that the sign flip for the special mass $m_*$ is in accordance with the exchange of Higgs and Coulomb branches and the special mass $m_*$ gauging the axial $U(1)_{ax}$ of $SU(2)_C\times SU(2)_H$.

 Less trivial is the mapping for the duality of ABJM and $\NN=8$ SYM.
 Here one finds where $\eta$ is the FI parameter and $\mu$ is a hypermultiplet mass term in ABJM\footnote{In the notation of \cite{Chester:2021gdw} we have exchanged the mass $m_1$ for the FI parameter $\frac{\eta}{2}$, the mass $m_2$ is $\mu$ and $m_3$ is the special mass $m_*$.
 Compared to~\cite{Kapustin:2010xq} we have renamed the parameters $\zeta$ to $\eta$ and $\xi$ to $\mu$.}.
 The second step comes from the round sphere mapping~\cite{Kapustin:2010xq}.
-Again we notice that at the $\NN=4$ point the round sphere map of the parameters simply lifts to the squashed sphere, with $m_*$ flipping sign.
+Again we notice that at the SUSY enhancement point the round sphere map of the parameters simply lifts to the squashed sphere, with $m_*$ flipping sign.